 On power-up, the device is always in the write disable state.
 The following WRITE, WRSR, WRTC, or nvSRAM special instruction must therefore be preceded by a Write Enable instruction.
 If the device is not write enabled (WEN = '0'), it ignores the write instructions and returns to the standby state when CS is brought HIGH.
 A new CS falling edge is required to re-initiate serial communication.
-The instruction is issued following the falling edge of CS.
+The instruction is issued following the falling edge of $\overline{\text{CS}}$.
 When this instruction is used, the WEN bit of Status Register is set to '1'.
+WEN bit defaults to '0' on power-up.